 Manitoba Photographers: Simon Duffin (1843-1900)

-Simon Duffin was born in Ireland in 1843, the oldest of six children of Patrick and Mary Duffin.
-The Duffin family immigrated to Canada when Simon was a young child, settling at Odessa, Ontario.
+Born in Ireland in 1843, the oldest of six children of Patrick and Mary Duffin, his family immigrated to Canada when Simon was a young child, settling at Odessa, Ontario.
 He married Martha Lewis there on 5 April 1864 and they had a daughter, Josephine, the next year.
 He operated a general store and photography caravan until 1872.
 Leaving for western Canada later that year, or early 1873, Duffin went as far as possible with his equipment in a wagon, then sold the wagon, and brought the rest of the photographic gear overland.

 Arriving in Winnipeg in 1873, the Manitoba Free Press announced that “Mr. Duffin, the well known Photographic Artist from Ontario, has opened a Gallery opposite the Queen’s Hotel” [1A] on Garry Street, “on the old ground, between Henderson’s store and McMicken’s new bank.”
 He offered a wide variety of “views of Winnipeg, Manitoba, and the North-West” , including residences and businesses as well as landscape photography.
 His photographs, along with those of James Penrose, were featured in the 28 November 1874 issue of the Canadian Illustrated News: